 The aim in the group is to encourage participation in the art of gliding and it doesn’t matter what it is you are flying, just enjoy yourself, try to improve and join in the competitions when we run them.

-From 2024 there will be three gliding competition days each month.
-See the calendar here: Gliding Calendar
+In 2025 there will be three gliding competition days each month.
+See the calendar here: Gliding Calendar 2025

 1. The midweek competitions will take place at 13:00 every second Thursday at Coombes, with electric thermal soarers of up to 2.5m span.
 Target time is 10 minutes, with extra points for spot landing accuracy.
 A combined 150m height limiter and 30 second motor timer must be fitted to the model.
 The current rules may be found here: EGlider Rules

 2. The Sunday competitions will be run once a month at Ashurst.
-There will be a class for rudder, elevator and spoiler equiped models, based around the BMFA F5-RES class (electric self-launching glider).
-This year there will be no span limit.
-Next year we plan to restrict it to the standard 2m, so get building!
+There will be a class for 2m span, rudder, elevator and spoiler equipped models, based around the BMFA F5-RES class (electric self-launching glider).
 On calmer days there will be a contest for radio control and electric power converted KeilKraft Caprice, a classic free-flight model.

 Notes on model types